Mass Renormalization in Lattice Simulations of False Vacuum Decay: Introduction

 The standard approach to vacuum decay, referred to as the bounce formalism~\cite{Coleman:1977py,Callan:1977pt}, works in Euclidean time, thus obscuring the fundamentally time-dependent nature of the problem.
 In this formalism, a high degree of symmetry is imposed on the nucleating bubbles, with contributions from inhomogeneities assumed perturbative in $\hbar$ and relegated to (frequently neglected) correction terms.
 Furthermore, bubble nucleations are interpreted as quantum tunneling events.
 Therefore, there is no analogue of classical time evolution to describe the formation of a bubble.
 The basic input in this approach is to specify a potential for the mean field, which we will call the tree-level Euclidean potential and denote $\vTree$.
 From this we can compute expected rates of bubble nucleation and the typical profile of a nucleated bubble.

 Ref~\cite{Braden:2018tky} introduced an alternative approach to the problem of vacuum decay, which instead works in real-time by evolving realizations of the false vacuum forward in time (see also~\cite{Hertzberg:2019wgx,Hertzberg:2020tqa,Blanco-Pillado:2019xny,Mou:2019gyl,Ai:2019fri,Michel:2019nwa,Huang:2020bzb,Pirvu:2021roq} for subsequent related work).
+Analogous techniques are used in a variety of other contexts, such as: preheating at the end-of-inflation~\cite{Felder:2000hq,Micha:2004bv,Frolov:2008hy,Easther:2010qz}, evolution of dilute gas cold atom Bose-Einstein condensates~\cite{PhysRevA.58.4824,PhysRevA.68.053604}, relativistic heavy ion collisions~\cite{Berges:2015ixa,Berges:2020fwq}, and nonequilibrium and thermalization properties of relativistic fields~\cite{Borsanyi:2000ua, Borsanyi:2001rc, Borsanyi:2002tm}.
 In this approach, the problem is treated with classical statistical field theory by sampling and evolving initial configurations of the false vacuum.
-This framework therefore provides an explicitly time-dependent description of the formation of bubbles.
+In this framework, the purely classical time-evolution leads to the dynamical formation of ``true vacuum'' bubbles from the (Gaussian) realizations of the false vacuum.
+In analogy to the Euclidean view, we will refer to the emergence of a bubble in these simulations as the decay of the false vacuum.
+These bubbles then expand and eventually coalesce, causing the system to transition from the false vacuum to a state localized around the true vacuum.
+The distribution of bubble nucleation times are well-modelled by an exponential decay law, allowing for a straightforward determination of the decay rate.
+Thus, these simulations give an explicitly time-dependent description of the formation of bubbles, providing a classical time-dependent connection between the initial Gaussian vacuum state and the subsequent phase of an expanding bubble.
+In particular, we do not assume an initial bubble shape (unlike previous investigations~\cite{PhysRevD.60.125003}), nor do we assume that a ``tunneling'' event describes the sudden appearance of a bubble.
 Further, since we have access to much more fine-grained information, many additional questions that are inaccessible in the Euclidean framework can be explored, such as the correlation between bubble nucleation events~\cite{Pirvu:2021roq}.
 This approach fully captures nonlinearity (\ie backreaction and rescattering effects) and places no symmetry assumptions on the resulting solutions, but does not incorporate interference effects between different initial realizations.
 In addition to a potential, which we will call the bare lattice potential and denote $\vBare$, the real-time approach requires an assumption about the statistics of the initial vacuum field fluctuations.